Data

 2. Define The Target Dataset

-Create or select the Infuse DB dataset that should hold the device records.
+Create or select the Infuse-DB dataset that should hold the device records.
 The dataset should include the Infuse deviceId and any dimensions you need for querying, such as customer, environment, location, asset group, organisation, board, deployment site, firmware version, or measurement type.

 See Datasets and Ingestion.